-Having travelled to the Big Island for 4 days in April with months spent researching beforehand, we’ve compiled a list of 10 things you need to do and see while you’re on the island.
-Most of these activities are not only unique to Hawaii, but are exclusive to Big Island specifically.
+Having traveled to the Big Island for 4 days in April with months spent researching beforehand, we’ve compiled a list of 10 things you need to do and see while on the island.
+Most of these activities are not only unique to Hawaii but are exclusive to Big Island specifically.

 As the name suggests, Big Island is Hawaii’s largest island and is made up of a diverse and unique landscape that everyone will enjoy, making it a great place for a vacation!
-From colorful beaches to lush rainforests, Big Island is home to terrific scenery, cultural heritage sites and offers a wide range of unique excursions that will be sure to live long in the memory.
+From colorful beaches to lush rainforests, Big Island is home to terrific scenery and cultural heritage sites, and offers a wide range of unique excursions that will be sure to live long in the memory.

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.